mozsearch/mozsearch/docs/aws.md

 directs each incoming request to a "target group", which consists of a single EC2 machine that handles web serving.
 The target group is chosen based on the code repository that the request is directed to.
-As of this writing, for example, the mozilla-central repository is handled by the "release1-target" target group, while the mozilla-beta repository is handled by the "release2-target" target group.
+As of this writing, for example, the firefox-main repository is handled by the "release1-target" target group, while the mozilla-beta repository is handled by the "release2-target" target group.
 The mapping from repository to target group is set manually by path